 The disease flares up a little from time to time, but the last time I visited the specialist, I asked him if there was any risk like there was when I was younger.
-He went into great detail about the different types of Scleroderma, and said I was lucky because I had a localized version.
-If I had systemic Scleroderma, I was at risk for joint deterioration, and the same symptoms that I had experienced on my face could affect in my joints - specifically my fingers.
+He went into great detail about the different types of scleroderma, and said I was lucky because I had a localized version.
+If I had systemic scleroderma, I was at risk for joint deterioration, and the same symptoms that I had experienced on my face could affect in my joints - specifically my fingers.
 I worried about this, because this could take away from my fine motor skills.
-Patients with systemic Scleroderma often had mobility issues too, because the knees joints and elbows were effected.
-Breathing trouble was also a symptom, and while I had developed asthma in adulthood, he felt it was unrelated.
-I asked what the chances were of me developing systemic Scleroderma.
+Patients with systemic scleroderma often had mobility issues too, because the knees joints and elbows were effected.
+Internal organ damage and breathing trouble was also a symptom, and while I had developed asthma in adulthood, he felt it was unrelated.
+I asked what the chances were of me developing systemic scleroderma.
 He said that he has spent his career studying the disease, and has never seen the jump from localized to systemic.
 He said that some people have claimed to see it, and that he couldn't deny that where there's smoke, there is fire.
 We determined, however, that because it was localized and contained to my trunk, I could consider the current symptoms cosmetic and not dangerous.
-But I remain vigilant; if the disease were to return to my scalp, I would again need aggressive treatment.
+But I remain vigilant; if the disease were to return to my scalp, I would likely again need aggressive treatment.

 This past year, I went to a Halloween party dressed as a popular tv show character who fights monsters.
 I was chatting with a group of friends when a girl I had never met said the horror makeup on my face was very convincing.
 She pointed to my temple.
 I told her that the markings she was referring to were just my face, and abruptly left the party as she stammered an apology.
 I felt bad later on.
 But the fact that one might view my face as horrifying stung because it really is just my face.
 I've spent my whole life learning to accept my face as it is, and not cover it up for fear of judgement.